CJMenart/MetadataRepresentationProject/deliverables/documentation.md

     FILTER(?celsius > 20)
 }
 ```
-* "Which scenarios include restrictions based on the current temperature?"
+* "Which scenarios include restrictions based on temperature?"

 * "What is the current speed of the car?"
 ```